learn-co-students/javascript-arrays-lab-bootcamp-prep-000/README.md

 2. Read the errors; vocalize what they're asking you to do.

-3. Write code; repeat steps 1 and 2 often until a test passes.
+3. Write code, save, and repeat steps 1 and 2 often until a test passes.

 4. Repeat as needed for further tests.